Ian Gawler: Honours

+He was also given a Kindness medal and prize in 2011.

 Personal life

 In 1997, Gawler separated from his first wife, Grace Gawler.
 They divorced in 1999.
 In 2010, in response to an article in the Medical Journal of Australia about Gawler's cancer recovery, Grace Gawler disputed some of the facts and timeline regarding his recovery.

 Gawler married Ruth Gawler (née Berlin), a medical doctor, in 2000.
 They have worked together since 2001.

 Biography

 The story of Gawler's life, Ian Gawler: The Dragon's Blessing, by Guy Allenby, was first published in 2008.
 The second edition was published in 2010.